String Quartets, Op. 76 (Haydn): III. Menuetto. Allegro

+IV.
+Finale.
+Allegro, ma non troppo

+No. 5

-Haydn's Op.
-76, No. 5, has been nicknamed the Largo and Friedhofsquartett (Graveyard-Quartet).
+The Quartet No. 64, Op.
+76, No. 5, is in D major.
+It is sometimes called the Largo or Friedhofsquartett (Graveyard-Quartet).
 Both monikers stem from its substantial slow movement, which dominates the work.

-"[It is] called the Graveyard Quartet because the second movement … is often played at burials," writes Sonia Simmenauer in her book Must It Be?: Life in a Quartet.
+"[It is] called the Graveyard Quartet because the second movement ... is often played at burials", writes Sonia Simmenauer in her book Muss es sein?: Leben im Quartett.

-"The focus and core of the work is the extended Largo in the unusual and remote key of F♯ major," comments German music journalist Felix Werthschulte.
-"A melancholy-beautiful lament … the main theme resounds, but becomes quieter and quieter, before the music finally falls silent.
-A farewell in tones – grieving, but also solemn and dignified."
+"The focus and core of the work is the extended Largo in the unusual and remote key of F♯ major", writes German music journalist Felix Werthschulte.
+"A melancholy-beautiful lament ... the main theme resounds, but becomes quieter and quieter, before the music finally falls silent.
+A farewell in tones—grieving, but also solemn and dignified."
 Werthschule adds that the movement "is still sometimes played at funeral services, because this music not only sounds sad, it also gives comfort."

+I. Allegretto

+The first movement (in D major, 6/8 time) departs from sonata form in favour of what Robin Golding calls "unorthodox variations".

+II.
+Largo.
+Cantabile e mesto

+The second movement, in F♯ major and cut time, is in sonata form.